cblevins/sp20-space-place/schedule.md

 *Project Example: Adam & Zach*

 **Week 3, 1/22: Cartography**
 - J.B.
-Harley, "Deconstructing the Map"
+Harley, "Deconstructing the Map" *Cartographica* 26, no. 2 (1989):1-20.
-- Barbara Mundy, “Mapping the Aztec Capital: The 1524 Nuremberg Map of Tenochtitlan, Its Sources and Meanings”
+- Barbara Mundy, “Mapping the Aztec Capital: The 1524 Nuremberg Map of Tenochtitlan, Its Sources and Meanings” *Imago Mundi* 50, (1998), 11-33.
 - [GIS Style guide](http://www.gismanual.com/style/) (just read: Topographic and Thematic Maps, Elements Every Map Should Have, and Graphical Hierarchy sections)
+- Practice your georeferencing skills in QGIS!
+Come to class with a georectified version of [this map plate of Beacon Hill]({{site.baseurl}}/downloads/bromley-atlas-plate09-1895.tif), ready to go on your laptop in GeoTIFF (.tif) file format.
+Note: the map comes from Plate 7 of this [1895 atlas of Boston](https://archives.lib.state.ma.us/handle/2452/205989).
+If you need a refresher on georectifying, see Fred Gibbs's tutorial ["Overlaying Historical Maps with QGIS"](http://fredgibbs.net/tutorials/qgis/overlaying-historic-maps-with-qgis.html).

 Workshop: Map Design<br>
 *Project Example: Sebastien & Alex*